 At Marketing Trends we are discovering what drives Australia’s top marketers.
-Adriana has 8+ years experience in marketing and tech.
+Adriana Jennings has 8+ years experience in marketing and tech.
 In this interview, she tells us why data remains the biggest asset in tech and how she saw QuickBooks play a key role for SMEs during the pandemic.

-What made you choose the marketing career path?
+Adriana, what made you choose the marketing career path?

 I started my career in PR and social media marketing.
 During this time I studied a Bachelor of Marketing and Media at Macquarie University, where I enjoyed the blend of business and arts.
 It confirmed it was the right career path for me.